epurpur/Darden_IntroToPython/README.md

 A complaint heard from developers or other technical people is: "My manager is asking me to do something impossible because he/she doesn't understand how the code works!".
 Don't be that manager.

+# Important Points about Programming to Grasp
+These are not specific to python

+Programming allows us to...
+- Interact with computers!
+    - Who doesn't use a computer these days?
+- Automate things (perform repetitive tasks)
+    - Computers don't get bored
+    - Computers don't make mistakes (humans who create them make mistakes)
+- Analyze huge data sets

+When learning to program you will...
+- Develop critical thinking skills
+    - How do I attack the problem?
+- Be forced develop a clear line of thought
+    - The code only does what you tell it to do
+    - If you are confused, the computer is confused
+- Constantly adapt